SFDO-Tooling/CumulusCI/docs/headless.md

 org.

-First, you need a Connected App that is configured with a certificate in the \"Use digital signatures\" setting in its OAuth settings.
+First, you need a Connected App that is configured with a certificate in the "Use digital signatures" setting in its OAuth settings.
 You can follow the Salesforce DX Developer Guide to get this set up:

 -   [Create a private key and self-signed